zimfw/asdf/README.md

 The path of `ASDF_DIR`, where asdf is installed, is checked among the usual directories created by Homebrew or Pacman, or the default `${HOME}/.asdf`.
-You can define `ASDF_DIR`, before where this module is initialized, to customize it's path:
+You can define `ASDF_DIR` in your .zshrc before initializing this module to customize its path:

     ASDF_DIR=/path/to/asdf_dir